v0id-user/CAsyncPolling/README.md

 # CPoll

-A simple asynchronous polling system for C. This is an experimental project to explore C programming capabilities.
+A simple asynchronous polling system for C. This is an experimental project to explore my C programming capabilities.

 ## Setup Instructions